 The Citadel is a coeducational, comprehensive, public, four-year institution whose primary undergraduate student body comprises approximately 1,900 members of the Corps of Cadets, all of whom reside on campus.
 The primary service area for these students is regional, with approximately half of each freshman class coming from South Carolina.
 The Citadel, however, does draw undergraduate students from all parts of the United States and many foreign countries.
 The college offers a wide range of baccalaureate degree programs (Bachelor of Arts, Bachelor of Science, Bachelor of Science in Business Administration, Bachelor of Science in Civil Engineering, and Bachelor of Science in Electrical Engineering) in the humanities, social and natural sciences, business administration, engineering, and education.
 These academic programs prepare graduates of the Corps of Cadets for a variety of careers; about half of these graduates enter business and the professions, a third or more enter the military and government service, and the remainder go directly into graduate and professional study.
 Many graduates choose to pursue professional or graduate degrees later in their careers.

 Through its undergraduate and graduate programs, The Citadel Graduate College serves a degree-seeking population of approximately 1,200 students.
 The primary service area is the South Carolina Lowcountry.
-The Citadel Graduate College offers three baccalaureate degree programs (Bachelor of Science in Business Administration, Bachelor of Science in Civil Engineering, and Bachelor of Science in Electrical Engineering) and seven graduate degree programs (Master of Arts, Master of Science, Master of Arts in Education, Master of Arts in Teaching, Master of Education, Master of Business Administration, and Specialist in Education).
+The Citadel Graduate College offers 26 graduate degree programs with 42 concentration options, 23 graduate certificates, and seven baccalaureate degree programs.
 Meeting the needs of the South Carolina Lowcountry in terms of instruction, public service, and research, including such initiatives as cooperative programs with other educational institutions, is an important part of The Citadel's mission.